CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT

 \subsection{CHEX-MATE}

-The CHEX-MATE project \citep{Arnaud21} is a three mega-second XMM-Newton Multi-Year Heritage Programme to obtain X-ray observations of a minimally-biased, signal-to-noise limited sample of 118 galaxy clusters detected by Planck through the Sunyaev-Zel'dovic effect.
-The program aims to study the ultimate products of structure formation in time and mass, using a census of the most recent objects to have formed (Tier-1: $0.05 < \rm{z} < 0.2$ ; $M_{500}> 2 \times 10^{14}~M_{\odot}$), together with a sample of the highest-mass objects in the Universe (Tier-2: z$<0.6$; $M_{500}>7.25 \times 10^{14}~M_{\odot}$\footnote{As explained in \cite{Arnaud21}, the cluster $M_{500}$ estimates are those derived by the MMF3 Planck cluster catalogue \citep{Melin2006,Planck2016}, and $\rm M_{500} \propto 500 \rho_c R_{500}^3$ with $\rho_c$ the critical density and $R_{500}$ the radius within which the average cluster density is 500 $\rho_c$.)}.
+The CHEX-MATE project \citep{Arnaud21} is a three mega-second \textit{XMM-Newton} Multi-Year Heritage Programme to obtain X-ray observations of a minimally biased, signal-to-noise limited sample of 118 galaxy clusters detected by Planck through the Sunyaev-Zeldovich effect.
+The program aims to study the ultimate products of structure formation in time and mass, using a census of the most recent objects to have formed (Tier-1: $0.05 < \rm{z} < 0.2$ ; $M_{500}> 2 \times 10^{14}~M_{\odot}$), together with a sample of the highest mass objects in the Universe (Tier-2: z$<0.6$; $M_{500}>7.25 \times 10^{14}~M_{\odot}$\footnote{As explained in \cite{Arnaud21}, the cluster $M_{500}$ estimates are those derived by the MMF3 Planck cluster catalogue \citep{Melin2006,Planck2016}, and $\rm M_{500} \propto 500 \rho_c R_{500}^3$ with $\rho_c$ as the critical density and $R_{500}$ as the radius within which the average cluster density is 500 $\rho_c$.)}.
 The project acquired uniform depth X-ray exposures that ensure a detailed mapping of the X-ray emission in the cluster volume, making it the best choice for a systematic and statistical analysis of the thermodynamic properties of the cluster population.
-A major objective of the CHEX-MATE collaboration is to ensure a multiwavelength (from radio to optical) coverage of the cluster sample \citep[e.g.][]{Sereno2025, Pizzuti2025}, and numerical simulations.
+A major objective of the CHEX-MATE collaboration is to ensure a multiwavelength (from radio to optical) coverage of the cluster sample \citep[e.g.][]{Sereno2025, Pizzuti2025} and to carry out numerical simulations.